zama-ai/concrete-ml-extensions/README.md

 ### What is Concrete ML Extensions

-**Concrete ML Extensions** by [Zama](https://github.com/zama-ai) is a helper package that helps developers build applications based on **Concrete ML**.
-It implements low-level cryptographic functions using homomorphic encryption (FHE).
+Concrete ML Extensions by [Zama](https://github.com/zama-ai) is a helper package that helps developers build applications based on **Concrete ML**.
+It implements low-level cryptographic functions using Fully Homomorphic Encryption (FHE).
 <br></br>

 ### Main features